jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 ```

 #### base conda environment
-You cannot install python packages in the `base` conda environment, you have to create a new one as described above
+You cannot install python packages in the `base` conda environment, you have to create a new one as described [above](https://jvino.github.io/cluster-hpc-gpu-guides/guides/jupyter-lab/#32-conda)

 ### 3.2.2 Create new Jupyter kernel

-Starting from a conda environment it is possible to create a Jupyter kernel allowing you to execute a given notebook inside di conda environment linked with the created kernel.
+Starting from a conda environment it is possible to create a Jupyter kernel: this will make easier to execute a given notebook using a particular conda environment.

-Follow this command as example:
+Following some commands to create a conda environment and how to create a jupyter kernel linked to it:

 ```bash
 conda create --name my_kernel -c conda-forge pandas=2 ipykernel -y